 What is the Medical Monitoring Project (MMP)?

-The Medical Monitoring Project (MMP) is conducted by the Virginia Department of Health in conjunction with the Centers for Disease Control and Prevention (CDC).
-As one of 23 project areas, Virginia seeks to learn more about the health-related experiences and needs of people who are HIV infected and receiving care in Virginia.
+The Medical Monitoring Project (MMP) is conducted by the Virginia Department of Health (VDH) in conjunction with the Centers for Disease Control and Prevention (CDC).
+As one of 23 project areas, Virginia seeks to learn more about the health-related experiences and needs of people who are HIV infected in Virginia.

-The aim of MMP is to provide nationally and locally representative data of clinical and behavioral outcomes among a sample of persons in care for HIV disease in the United States.
-The goals of MMP are to:
+The aim of MMP is to provide locally and nationally representative data of clinical and behavioral outcomes among a sample of HIV-infected persons in the United States.
+By collecting these representative data from people living with HIV, MMP can help answer the following questions:

-The success of MMP depends on the providers and patients selected to participate.
-Maximum participation by providers and patients will increase the likelihood of obtaining information that is truly representative of patients in care for HIV.
-Providers and patients who are not selected to participate in the project can still help by encouraging others to participate.
+The success of MMP depends on the patients selected to participate and by the assistance of providers and facilities providing HIV care around the state.
+Maximum participation by patients and providers will increase the likelihood of obtaining information that is truly representative of the HIV population in Virginia.

 Community Advisory Board (CAB)